saibotsivad/tech-blog/content/2016-02-making-an-autocomplete-search-that-doesnt-suck.md

 # Searching

 So we have indexes of domain names and company names.
-There are two ways to determine what results you get back for a user's search string: filtering down to matching results, and then ordering the remaining list so that the most relevant are at the top.
+There are steps in determining what results you get back for a user's search string: filtering down to matching results, and then ordering the remaining list so that the most relevant are at the top.

 <img src="content/image/brand-autocomplete.png" width="195" height="203">